mattfiocca/optimize-pantheon-images/README.md

 ### sshpass

-This script will prompt you once for your pantheon password, then sshpass will send your password on your behalf to both rsync calls.
+This script will prompt you once for your pantheon password, then [sshpass](http://sourceforge.net/projects/sshpass/) will broker your password to both rsync calls on your behalf.
-This is used so that you aren't prompted mutiple times for your pantheon password, so the script can just run.
+This is used so that you aren't prompted mutiple times for your password, so that the script can just run.

 ```
 curl -O -L http://downloads.sourceforge.net/project/sshpass/sshpass/1.05/sshpass-1.05.tar.gz && tar xvzf sshpass-1.05.tar.gz